milk-org/hardw-cred2/README.md

 Installation directory is ~/src/EDT/ on scexao2 computer (kernel 3.13.0-43-generic)

 ## Installing EDT PDV software for Linux
-Download the files from (https://edt.com/pdv_run_installation_instructions/).
+1. Download the files from (https://edt.com/pdv_run_installation_instructions/).
 Right-click on the link, then select “Save link” from the drop-down menu.
+2. Save the EDTpdv_lnx_5.5.5.1.run file to some temporary directory.
+Then change to that directory and run chmod +x EDTpdv_lnx_5.5.5.1.run sudo ./EDTpdv_lnx_5.5.5.1.run

 [Device configuration guide](https://edt.com/downloads/ad_config_guide/)